NikiforovAll/nikiforovall.github.io/_posts/2020-10-20-awaitable-pattern.md

 ---

-🚀 Let's see how we can use this in something that I call logical micro-threading.
+🚀 Let's see how we can use this in something, that I call logical micro-threading.

 ## Problem: Largest series product